Plant Pathology Faculty

 Top 8 Research Findings

-- ToMV can be transported in hydroponic nutrient solutions (Schuerger & Hammer, 1995).
+- Tomato mosaic virus (ToMV) can be transported in hydroponic nutrient solutions (Schuerger & Hammer, 1995).

 - Developed a successful biocontrol program for root-knot nematodes by the bacterium, Pasteuria penetrans (Serracin et al., 1997).